 Conclusion

-Hope, you have clearly understand about the conservator tank of the transformer, its function, construction, working principle and types.
+Hope, you have clearly understand about the conservator tank of the transformer, its function, construction, working principle, benefits and types.
 Make sure to leave your opinion and suggestion about this post in the comment section below.